ZaMeR12/hangman_skeleton_react/README.md

 The project use an API to generate the words both in english and french.

+The length of words are between 5 and 12 letters.

 **Documentation source**: https://random-word-api.herokuapp.com/home

 ### Hangman images